iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.0.16.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.horizonhealth.android.hzhsh.telehealth 1 reviews"/>
 </p>

-> Drops video often then will say trying to reconnect only to log-out completely.
-Then can't get back to current appointments takes you to future appointments.
+> 12/2/2020 Really doesn't deserve even One Star!!
+WORSE TeleHealth App EVER!!
+Drops video often then will say trying to reconnect only to log-out completely.
+Today App sent me an email saying appt was cancelled after I signed in; now I know Kayla would make sure I waa called if appt gad to be cancelled.
+Then today App ended session for both of us.
 WORSE Video App in Virtual Formats.
-Horizon needs to DROP this App and switch to another format such as TeleHealth, Zoom, Cisco Webex, Google Duo, or even Facebook Video all of these are a Million times better than Horizon Telehealth!!!!!!
-DOWN WITH HORIZON TELEHEALTH!!!!!!<br> :date: __2020-10-14 21:43:55__
+If we can do Groups on Zoom we can do 1:1 with Zoom or just get a REAL TeleHealth App!! 😡😡😡😡<br> :date: __2020-12-02 19:55:12__

 > App continuously crashes before opening to join appointment.<br> :date: __2020-08-28 18:33:55__